BECOME A PAGE

 To become a page you must be:

-• Bilingual in both of Canada’s official languages.
+- Bilingual in both of Canada’s official languages – English and French;

 Additional assets include:

-Many factors are considered when assessing candidacy, including the cover letter and the applicant's performance during the examination, interview and reference checks.
-Involvement in extracurricular or volunteer activities and major achievements are also taken into account, along with provincial representation, linguistic duality, diversity, male to female ratio, cover letter and written test results.
+Many factors are considered when assessing candidacy, including the applicant’s cover letter, their performance during the written examination, their interview, and their reference checks.
+Involvement in extracurricular or volunteer activities and major achievements are also considered, along with linguistic duality and provincial and territorial representation.

-Each year, an average of eight new pages are hired from a pool of qualified candidates to complete the 15-member team, which includes the Chief Page and the Deputy Chief Page, who are responsible for coordinating the program.
+Every year, eight new pages are hired, on average, from a pool of qualified candidates to complete the 17-member team, which includes the chief page and the deputy chief page, who are responsible for coordinating the program.

-The Senate of Canada is committed to having a skilled, diversified workforce reflective of Canadian society, and to ensuring the equitable representation of women, Aboriginal Peoples, persons with a disability, and members of a visible minority group.
+The Senate of Canada is committed to having a skilled, diversified workforce reflective of Canadian society, and to ensuring the equitable representation of women, Indigenous peoples, persons with disabilities, and members of a visible minority group.
 We encourage members of these designated groups to self-identify.

 Alternative evaluation methods and reasonable accommodation of special needs are available upon request.